Grenadier Island (Saint Lawrence River): 20th century

 The west end of Grenadier Island became part of St. Lawrence Islands National Park in 1905, one year after the park was established.
 Since that time other parts of the island were purchased or donated.

 Brooker's Creek on Grenadier Island: In May 1999, 70.2 acre of ecologically sensitive wetland along Brooker's Creek on the north side of Grenadier Island became part of the park.
 The property is physically connected with other wetland property in the Park.
 It is protected as a wetland of high importance for conservation and high resource sensitivity.
 Two bird species found here, the least bittern and red-shouldered hawk, are rated as species of special concern by the Committee on the Status of Endangered Wildlife in Canada.
 The swamp woods and marshes found here are home to numerous species of breeding birds and are alive with bird song in migration seasons.
 Reptiles such as the stinkpot turtle and Blanding's turtle and several amphibian species including a variety of frogs and salamanders thrive in this highly productive habitat.
 The property is not easily accessible by the public and is protected as highly sensitive lands.

 Golf club

 The Grenadier Island Country Club, founded in 1927, and private since July 2005, is one of the oldest island golf courses in Canada.

+Lighthouse

+A lighthouse was established on the southwest end of Grenadier Island in 1856, when lighting of the Canadian Thousand Islands was initiated.
+The first lightkeeper was Joseph Austin, who was appointed that year.
+In 1863, he was replaced by Albert Root, who then acted as keeper for 45 years.
+Albert was replaced by his son Delbert in 1908, and he stood as lightkeeper until 1923, when the lighthouse was automated.
+The Root Family took care of the lighthouse for 60 years.
+The old light tower was removed in 1923, though a modern light remains in the spot 100 years later.